-There is a range of reputable companies who offer long and short-term services, storing your goods in safe, dry environments, where your items are protected from damage and the elements.
+There is a range of reputable companies such as MyPlace or Boxie, that offer long and short-term storage services.
+They will store your goods in a safe, dry environment, where your items are protected from damage.

 Vaccinations and Health Requirements for Germany

-Moreover, to meet Germany’s immigration vaccination requirements and stay safe, remember to ask your doctor if you should get vaccines against Hepatitis A, Hepatitis B, or rabies.
+To meet Germany’s immigration vaccination requirements, remember to ask your doctor if you still need to get vaccinated against Hepatitis A, Hepatitis B, or rabies.

-For most people, these aren’t crucial, however, rabies is present in some bats in Germany, so if you’re working with animals or spend a lot of time outdoors, or even around bats, you should get the rabies vaccination.
+For most people, these are not crucial.
+Rabies is present in some bats in Germany, so if you are working with animals or spend a lot of time outdoors (or around bats), you should get the rabies vaccination.

-Furthermore, although tetanus and diphtheria are uncommon in Germany, it’s recommended that children from eight weeks to twelve months old are vaccinated against them.
-This not only protects your children, but it also makes sure that these infectious diseases don’t spread in Germany.
+Furthermore, although tetanus and diphtheria are uncommon in Germany, it is recommended that children from eight weeks to eleven months old are vaccinated against them.
+This not only protects your children, but it also ensures that these infectious diseases do not spread in Germany.

 Moving with Pets